 I also used a fourth filter that’s harder to formalize but matters more than the other three combined: Would I personally buy this for my own baby?
 Would I give it as a gift to my best friend’s baby?
 If a product can’t pass both questions, it’s out, regardless of how good the affiliate commission might be.

-One of these I’ve used with my own kids — the Baby Banana, which my youngest still chews on.
-The others I’ve researched extensively, looked at countless reviews, and watched in action with babies I know.
+One of these I’ve used with my own kids — the Baby Banana, which my youngest son still chews on.
+The others I researched extensively across multiple expert panels, parent communities, and Amazon’s own critical reviews.
+None of them came from a brand pitch.

 Quick Picks

-• Best Overall: Manhattan Toy Winkel — soft tubes, fridge-safe, 25+ years on the market
+• Best Rattle-Teether Combo: Manhattan Toy Winkel — soft tubes, fridge-safe, on the market for 25+ years

 • Best Dual-Purpose (6m+): Baby Banana Teether-Toothbrush — soft silicone bristles, transitions to brushing